Alan Bersten

-Alan Bersten (born 26 May 1994) is an American professional Latin and ballroom dancer.
+Alan Bersten (born May 26, 1994) is an American professional Latin and ballroom dancer.
 He was a contestant in 2013 on the tenth season of So You Think You Can Dance and is currently a professional dancer and choreographer on Dancing with the Stars.
 He was the winner in 2019 of season 28 of Dancing with the Stars with his celebrity partner, The Bachelorette star Hannah Brown.

 Personal life

-Bersten was born and raised in Minnesota.
+Bersten was born and raised in Minnesota on May 26, 1994.
 His family heritage is Russian Jewish.
-He started dancing at the age of 7.
+He started dancing at the age of 7 in 2001.
+He graduated from Hopkins High School in 2012.

 In 2018, Bersten was on tour with Dancing with the Stars when he began to have severe stomach pain.
 A blood test showed he had symptoms of a tumor on one of his parathyroid glands called hyperparathyroidism.
 He underwent surgery the next day to remove his left parathyroid.
 Bersten returned to work after only a week of recovery.

 As of April 2025, Bersten is in a relationship with fellow Dancing with the Stars member Emma Slater.